-Joint health is something we tend to think about more with age.
-This is because various factors like a loss of bone density, reduced flexibility, and menopause can increase the risk of joint-related conditions like arthritis.
+Joint health is something we tend to think about more with age as things like reduced flexibility and menopause can increase the risk of joint-related conditions like arthritis.

 However, we know from research that diet can play a powerful role in keeping joints healthy – and there are a few specific foods that may be particularly beneficial.